MontiCore/cd4analysis/README.md

 java -jar CDCLI.jar -i Example.cd -s symbols/Example.cdsym
 ```

-### Creating `FieldSymbol`s from `CDRoleSymbol`s

-By default, the CLI does not create `FieldSymbol`s for the `CDRoleSymbol`s.
-Currently there are two different behaviors:
+### Step 4: Adding `FieldSymbol`s corresponding to defined roles

+By default, the CLI stores exactly the symbols that have been explicitely defined.
+This is the typical modelling approach.
+However, code generation typically maps the `CDRoleSymbol`s defined in an association to attributes and thus implcitly adds `FieldSymbol`s into the classes that host an association.
+These additional symbols can be made available in the symbol file in the two following forms:

-1. For each of the `CDRoleSymbol`s create a linked `FieldSymbol` in the source
+Form 1: For each of the `CDRoleSymbol`s add a `FieldSymbol` in the source class
    of the role.
-   This can be used in languages, that always allow for the navigation in both
+This can be used in languages, like OCL,
+   that always allow for the navigation in both directions.
-   directions.
-2. Create `FieldSymbol`s only for navigable roles.
-   This should be preferred, as the model explicitly states, that a role is
-   not navigable.

-Case 1 can be used with:
+These additional field symbols are stored with:
 ```shell
 java -jar CDCLI.jar -i Example.cd -s syms/Example.sym --fieldfromrole all
 ```

-- a `FieldSymbol` was created for both sides of the association
+* two additional `FieldSymbol`s were stored for both sides of the association

-and case 2 with:
+Form 2:  `FieldSymbol`s are added only for navigable roles.
+  This can be used in implementation oriented languages that have to cope
+  with the actual implementation restrictions:
 ```shell
 java -jar CDCLI.jar -i Example.cd -s syms/Example.sym --fieldfromrole navigable
 ```
-- a `FieldSymbol` was only created for the navigable Role `associates`
+* only one additional `FieldSymbol` is stored for the navigable Role `friends`

 ### Step 4: Importing Symbol Files Using a Path